sebschlicht/backupnas/README.md

 # NAS

 This document researches and describes the requirements for a home NAS to backup files.
-Later on, setup instructions and configurations will be presented.
+Later on, setup instructions and configurations follow.

 ## Requirements

 ### Compatibility

-* All systems SHOULD be able to read from and write to the NAS.
+* All systems SHOULD be able to read from the NAS.
-* Windows and Linux systems MUST be supported.
+* Windows and Linux systems MUST be able to read from the NAS.
 * The NAS SHOULD be mountable from Linux systems.
 * The NAS system SHOULD be accessible via SSH.
 * The NAS SHOULD be readable/writable via SSH.